pingidentity/pingidentity-devops-getting-started/docs/getStartedWithGitRepo.md

 1. Deploy the full stack of our product containers:

+    !!! note "Initial Deployment"
-    > For your initial deployment of the stack, we recommend you make no changes to the `docker-compose.yaml` file to ensure you have a successful first-time deployment.
-Any configuration changes you make will not be saved when you bring down the stack.
+        For your initial deployment of the stack, we recommend you make no changes to the `docker-compose.yaml` file to ensure you have a successful first-time deployment.
 For subsequent deployments, see [Saving Your Configuration Changes](saveConfigs.md).

     1. To start the stack, go to your local `pingidentity-devops-getting-started/11-docker-compose/03-full-stack` directory and enter: